A test of significance in functional quadratic regression: Introduction and results

-\citetext{cardot:sarda:2011} and \citetext{mas:pumo:2011} point out in their survey papers that since we can choose a function in (\ref{eq:lin}), the functional linear model can be used in a large variety of applications.
-The functional linear model provides a very simple relation between $X_n(t)$ and $Y_n$, so it is important to check if the more involved quadratic model (\ref{eq:model}) provides a real improvement.
+Yao and M\"uller \cite{muelleryao2010} developed estimators for the functions $k$ and $h$ and prediction theory for the model \eqref{eqmodel}.
+Cardot and Sarda \cite{cardotsarda2011} and Mas and Pumo \cite{maspumo2011} point out in their survey papers that since we can choose a function in \eqref{eqlin}, the functional linear model can be used in a large variety of applications.
+The functional linear model provides a very simple relation between $X_n(t)$ and $Y_n$, so it is important to check if the more involved quadratic model \eqref{eqmodel} provides a real improvement.
 In other words, one should test whether the quadratic term is really needed.
-To test the significance of the quadratic term in \eqref{eq:model}, we test the null hypothesis,
+To test the significance of the quadratic term in \eqref{eqmodel}, we test the null hypothesis,

 against the alternative